skycoin/skycoin/src/api/README.md

 If `ignore_unconfirmed` is true, the transaction will not use any outputs which are being spent by an unconfirmed transaction.
 If `ignore_unconfirmed` is false, the endpoint returns an error if any unspent output is spent by an unconfirmed transaction.

 `change_address` is optional.
-If not provided, the change address will default to an address from one of the unspent outputs being spent as a transaction input.
+If not provided then the change address will default to an address from one of the unspent outputs being spent as a transaction input.

 Refer to `POST /api/v1/wallet/transaction` for creating a transaction from a specific wallet.